9 Questions to Ask When Starting a Podcast for Your NonProfit

 This is a question your organization might be asking.
 So let’s break it down.

 At its core, a podcast requires an idea, a host, equipment, and software.
-Sure, some of this can be outsourced, but the idea and story you’re going to tell, that should come from your marketing team.
+Sure, some of this can be outsourced, but the idea and story you’re going to tell should come from your marketing team.
 The theme and topic area for the podcast is the most crucial part of the entire endeavor because this is WHY people will tune in.

 - What are you going to educate them on?